callstack/byorg-ai/docs/src/docs/core/chat-model.md

 });
 ```

-Now that `chatModel` is ready, let's discuss `systemPrompt` function.
+Now that the `chatModel` is ready, let’s discuss the `systemPrompt` function.